Presidents on July 4: Some chill, some get in your face | New Country 923

 As the anti-Nixon demonstrations of 1970 showed, Independence Day in the capital isn’t always just fun and games.
 It has a tradition of red, white and boo, too.

-And when protesters make their presence felt Thursday, that will be as American as the cherries and milk that apparently soured Zachary Taylor’s gut when he wolfed them down July 4, 1850, and died five days later.
+With protesters making their presence felt Thursday, it is as American as the cherries and milk that apparently soured President Zachary Taylor’s gut when he wolfed them down July 4, 1850, and died five days later.

 A look at what some presidents have done on the Fourth of July: